Your profile is the impression that various elements in your resume create as a whole.

 Take your interests to the next level

 Your IIM interview can revolve entirely around your passion or interest.
 So take whatever interest you have and explore it seriously.
 If you like languages then take up learning a language and clear at least a level.
-A student of mine liked to read Manga (Japanese comics) and she ended up learning Japanese and clearing a few levels!
+A student of mine liked to read Manga (Japanese comics) and she ended up learning Japanese and clearing a few levels.

 If you like outdoor activities such as trekking or cycling join the Chennai Trekking Club.
 If you have always wanted to train for a marathon then train to at least do a fraction of it.

-Take your public speaking skills by joining Toastmasters
+Improve your public speaking skills by joining Toastmasters

 Those of you who want to really improve your communication skills with a view to doing well in the interviews should join Toastmasters — it is a not a training institute but a club for people to improve their spoken English.
 Once you become a member you can also take up positions of responsibility within the local chapter that you attend.